IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ```bash
 ./get_request.sh
 ```
 This will perfom a reading on one of the resources defined in the newly added device's profile.
+In the request message you should see the name of the device that the request is being performed on and the name of the resource that being requested.
+In the reply you should be able to see the value of this resource along with other information about the get request that was performed.

 ### Multi get request
 We also can read multiple resources in one operation: